 Choose frames to flatter your face

 A general rule of thumb when selecting eyewear frames is that a contrasting frame shape will generally complement the shape of your face.
+For example:

 TRY: Your face has a balanced proportion so you can wear most frame styles as long as the size of the frame is in proportion to your face.
 Go ahead and try bold shapes and fun colors and textures to suit your style.